-Copyright © 2017 Dorian Scott Cole
+Copyright © 2007 Dorian S. Cole

-Maybe nothing.
+Maybe nothing is bad.
 Maybe everything.

 Terry found Keith's wife, Sue, very attractive.
 During one of Keith's extended business trips overseas, he asked his good friend Terry to look after his wife and family.
 During Terry's assistance, Sue received some bad news about a favorite uncle - he was going to die from cancer.
 Sue was inconsolable until Terry arrived and comforted her.
 They grew close.
 Soon they slept together (had sex).

 From that moment on, Sue not only had feelings for Terry, she could no longer be intimate with Keith.
 After 3 months of ineffective counseling, she finally confessed to the affair.
 Keith could not overlook his wife's indiscretion.
 His relationship with Terry was also over.
 After two years of struggle, Keith and Sue broke up.
 And Terry's marriage also failed and he divorced his wife, Sandy.
 In another two years, Keith and Sue got back together and their marriage became stronger than ever.
 But Terry's marriage was permantly torn.
 Terry's wife deeply felt rejected, couldn't overcome it, then turned to drugs.
 Two years later, her life completely wrecked, she overdosed and died.